Angelina Jolie Revisits Acting With Maleficent 2: I Am Now the Breadwinner for the Family

 Roland Neveu/Neflix

-Like Sleeping Beauty rising from her slumber, Angelina Jolie is reawakening her role as the main villain in a second Maleficent movie.
+Like Sleeping Beauty rising from her slumber, Angelina Jolie is reawakening her role as the main villain in a second Maleficent movie, Deadline reports.

 Jolie has been spending a lot of time behind the camera, including directing the film First They Killed My Father (set to debut on Netflix Sept.
 15).
 However, it seems as though her filing for divorce from Brad Pitt has led her back in front of the camera.

-"I am now the breadwinner for the family, so it's time" Jolie told Deadline at a reception during the Telluride Film Festival.
+"I am now the breadwinner for the family, so it's time," Jolie told Deadline at a reception during the Telluride Film Festival, where First They Killed My Father was presented.

 Indeed, Jolie tells The Hollywood Reporter that she took "over a year off" because of her "family situation."